Online Learning via Sequential Complexities: Further Examples

-In the classical statistical setting, margin bounds provide guarantees on expected zero-one loss of a classifier based on the empirical margin zero-one error.
+In the classical statistical setting, margin bounds provide guarantees on the expected zero-one loss of a classifier based on the empirical margin zero-one error.
 These results form the basis of the theory of large margin classifiers (see \cite{SchapireFrBaLe97,KoltchinskiiPa02}).
-Recently, in the online setting, margin bounds have been shown through the concept of margin via the Littlestone dimension \cite{BenPalSha09}.
-We show that our machinery can easily lead to margin bounds for the binary classification games for general function classes $\F$ based on their sequential Rademacher Complexity.
-We use ideas from \cite{KoltchinskiiPa02} to do this.
+Recently, in the online setting, bounds of a similar flavor have been shown through the concept of margin via the Littlestone dimension \citep{BenPalSha09}.
+We show that our machinery can easily lead to margin bounds for binary classification problems for general function classes $\F$ based on their sequential Rademacher complexity.
+We use ideas from \citep{KoltchinskiiPa02} to do this.